 Step 2: Launch EC2 Instance

-Next, we will launch an EC2 instance.
+Next, launch an EC2 instance.

 - Navigate to EC2 under AWS Console

 - Choose at least a t2.medium instance.
 The size of the instance depends on the memory used by your ElastiCache instance that you want to analyze